avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 * Navigate to https://awspoc.iotconnect.io/ and enter your account credentials.
    * This should bring you to your AWS IoTConnect Dashboard.

-## Step 3: Create a Template for Your Device
+## Step 3: Import a Template for Your Device
 * On the far-left side of the screen is a navy-blue toolbar, hover your cursor over the icon that looks like a processor chip and choose “Device” out of the dropdown options (shown below).

 <img src=".//media/image1.png"/>